 Belluck & Fox has been standing up for New Yorkers that suffered from sexual abuse crimes for over 20 years.
 We want to help you too.
 With offices across the state, we’ll talk to you about your case, with no obligation, at any of our locations or even at your home.
 We will fight for you and your family as if they were our own, because we believe no one should have to go through this alone.

 We are currently representing many victims of child sex abuse.
-We want to help you.
+If you are in need of a Child Victims Act attorney, we want to help you.
 Act now – you have one year to pursue your case.